hairizuanbinnoorazman/blog/content/posts/20220227_devopsInterviewQuestions.md

 - MX Record - Provide information for where the emails meant for that domain is supposed to go
 - TXT Record - Adding text information to the domain records (e.g. adding text to prove that you own the domain etc)

+### What is the purpose of a Certificate Authority?

+A certificate authority is usually an organization/private entity that would usually do validation of other websites by issuing digital certificates.
+A user who utilizes such third party certificate issuers would first need to create a private key and then a certificate signing request.
+The certificate signing request would be passed to the CA which would then be used to create the cert that the user can then use.

 ### What's the difference between threads and processes?

 - Process is any program in execution vs threads being a segment of process